You will fall in love with this 2 Ingredient Dough recipe. This easy recipe can be made into pita chips, bagels, bread, and more.

 Part of the key to this dough is using self-rising flour.
 So if you can find self-rising whole wheat flour, you can use it as a 1:1 swap.

-So, if you really want to use whole wheat flour, you can.
-Just be sure to add 1.5 teaspoons baking powder and 1/4 teaspoon salt to 1 cup of whole wheat flour.
+So, if you really want to use all-purpose flour, you can.
+Just be sure to add 1.5 teaspoons baking powder and 1/4 teaspoon salt to 1 cup of all-purpose flour to make your own self-rising flour.
 Sift it together, then combine the mixture with the yogurt.

 I know sifting seems like an extra step, but if you don’t sift the dry ingredients together first, your 2 Ingredient Dough (which is now a 4 Ingredient Dough) won’t come out properly.